 Our philosophy is simple – happiest people make happiest customers.
 Our mission is a constant reminder of the fact that we are in the business of making our customers happy through happy employees.
 People are an integral part of our business and their happiness is of utmost importance.
-Our systems, policies and practices are crafted to foster an open culture, enabling our people discover their potential and participate in shaping their own work life experience.
+Our systems, policies, and practices are crafted to foster an open culture, enabling our people to discover their potential and participate in shaping their own work life experience.
 This is how we make a difference.

 Though happiness is a very personal emotion, we believe that it is the organization’s responsibility to create enabling conditions for a person to be happy.

 - Happiest Customer Framework